 Outdoor Ice Skating

-- It takes more then just a cold night and a lot of water to provide a good skating rink.
+- It takes more than just a cold night and a lot of water to provide a good skating rink.
 It takes several days and nights of applying water during cold temperatures to have ice thick enough to skate upon.

 - The ground temperature is also an important factor.
 The Public Works Department monitors frost depth and will make ice when conditions are appropriate and the forecast is for continued cold weather.